+Can You pinpoint greatness?
+Who were the best bands of the ’90s?
 There’s no way to determine what exactly it is that makes a band great.
-Sometimes their transcendent powers come largely from a single member, as with Freddie Mercury of Queen.
+Sometimes their transcendent powers come primarily from a single member, as with Freddie Mercury of Queen.
 Sometimes it’s the mix of personalities, as it was with The Beatles.

 Bands sometimes attain legendary status with a single notorious album, like Sex Pistols’ Never Mind The Bollocks, Here’s the Sex Pistols.
-There’s no formula, so to claim that anyone can find the greatest bands from any single decade is preposterous.
+But, unfortunately, there’s no formula, so to claim that anyone can find the greatest bands from any single decade is preposterous.

-Greatness, in this case, was determined largely by the overall cultural impact of the band’s work.
-How many artists did they influence, how did they change the musical landscape, what did they bring to the artform, what did they leave fans with, and how did they contribute to music.
+In order to compile this list, we tried to consider greatness across the entire spectrum.
+We looked at the overall cultural impact of the band’s work.
+How many artists did they influence, how did they change the musical landscape, what did they bring to the art form, what did they leave fans with, and how did they contribute to music as a whole?

-This is a difficult call since there are bands who came out big in 1989, but it wasn’t felt until the 1990’s.
-Then there’s some who were marginalized, only receiving recognition later.
-There’s artists who dropped onto the scene in 1999 but weren’t noteworthy until later.
-It’s a wide spectrum, bearing exceptions to every rule.
+This is a difficult call since there are bands that came out big in 1989, but it wasn’t felt until the 1990s.
+Then some were marginalized, only receiving recognition later.
+Some artists dropped onto the scene in 1999 but weren’t noteworthy until later.
+It’s a broad spectrum, bearing exceptions to every rule.

-To choose a “band from the 90s” they had to have been prolific during the period in question, done some of their most seminal work during that period, and be largely identified with that timeframe.
+To choose a “band from the ’90s,” they had to have been prolific during the period in question, done some of their most seminal work during that period, and be primarily identified with that timeframe.